 - primary and secondary outcome measures: planned (i.e. in the protocol) and those finally measured (if different, explain why) – for quantitative studies only

 - results: main results with (for quantitative studies) 95% confidence intervals and, where appropriate, the exact level of statistical significance and the number need to treat/harm.
 Whenever possible, state absolute rather than relative risks

 - conclusions: primary conclusions and their implications, suggest areas for further research if appropriate.
 Do not go beyond the data in the article

 - where applicable, trial registration: registry and number (for clinical trials and, if available, for observational studies and systematic reviews)

-- An ‘Article summary’ section consisting of the heading: ‘Strengths and limitations of this study’, and containing up to five short bullet points, no longer than one sentence each, that relate specifically to the methods of the study reported.
-They should not include the results of the study and should be placed after the abstract.
+- A section, placed after the abstract, consisting of the heading ‘Strengths and limitations of this study’, and containing up to five short bullet points, no longer than one sentence each, that relate specifically to the methods.
+They should not include the results of the study.

 - The original protocol for the study, where one exists, as a supplementary file.